After Wisdom Tooth Removal

 Take the prescribed pain medication as directed.
 Narcotic pain medications will make you sleepy and slow down your reflexes.
 Avoid alcoholic beverages and do not drive or operate machinery if you are taking a narcotic.
 As pain subsides during recovery, you may discontinue the prescribed pain medication and take an over-the-counter pain medication as needed.

-After IV sedation, we recommend starting your post-operative diet with clear liquids (water, fruit juice, 7-Up, Jell-O, broth).
+After IV sedation, we recommend starting your post-operative diet with clear liquids (water, fruit juice, 7-Up, Jell-O, broth.)
 Drink from a glass and avoid using a straw for 24 hours.
 The sucking action can cause more bleeding by dislodging the blood clot and can prevent proper healing.
-You may gradually introduce soft foods (applesauce, soup, mashed potatoes, scrambled eggs, pasta) if tolerating liquids well and feeling has returned to your lips and tongue.
-We do not recommend dairy products such as yogurt, ice cream or milkshakes on the day of surgery, as nausea and vomiting may develop in conjunction with the anesthetic and pain medication.
+You may gradually introduce soft foods (applesauce, soup, mashed potatoes, scrambled eggs, pasta) if you are tolerating liquids well and feeling has returned to your lips and tongue.
+We do not recommend dairy products such as yogurt, ice cream, or milkshakes on the day of surgery as nausea and vomiting may develop in conjunction with the anesthetic and pain medication.
 Avoid the surgical sites when chewing.
 A high calorie, high protein intake is important.
 Nourishment should be taken regularly.
 You will prevent dehydration by drinking fluids regularly.
-Your food intake may be limited for the first few days if you have difficulty eating.
-You should compensate for this by increasing your fluid intake.
+Your food intake may be limited for the first few days if you have difficulty eating, and you should compensate for this by increasing your fluid intake.
 Drink at least 5-6 glasses of liquid daily.
 Try not to miss any meals.
-You will feel better, have more strength, less discomfort and heal faster if you continue to eat.
+You will feel better, have more strength, feel less discomfort, and heal faster if you continue to eat.

 Keep the Mouth Clean